-THE RIGHT TO PRIOR WRITTEN NOTICE AND PROCEDURAL SAFEGUARDS NOTICE (34 CFR 303.421)
+THE RIGHT TO PRIOR WRITTEN NOTICE AND PROCEDURAL SAFEGUARDS NOTICE

-Prior written notice must be provided to you a reasonable time before a provider agency or service provider participating in WV BTT proposes or refuses to initiate or change the identification, evaluation, or placement of your child or the provision of early intervention services to your child and your family.
+Prior written notice must be provided to you within a reasonable time before a provider agency or service provider participating in WVBTT proposes or refuses to initiate or change the identification, evaluation, or placement of your child or the provision of early intervention services to your child and your family.
 Neither a practitioner providing early intervention services on an IFSP nor the practitioner's provider agency shall revise services or eligibility without going through the IFSP team process.